Macrofacet Theory for Gaussian Process Statistical Surfaces: RELATED WORK

 \subsection{Gaussian Processes}

 Gaussian processes are used to model distributions over functions.
 They are widely used in machine learning \cite{GPML}, signal processing \cite{GPSP} and other areas.
-In computer graphics, they have been applied for surface reconstruction \cite{williams2007gaussian, MartenGaussian}, where Gaussian process is conditioned on a set of point observations and the surface is extracted from the zero-crossing of the Gaussian process mean.
+In computer graphics, they have been applied for surface reconstruction \cite{williams2007gaussian, MartenGaussian}, where a Gaussian process is conditioned on a set of point observations and the surface is extracted from the zero-crossing of the Gaussian process mean.

 Seyb et al.~\shortcite{GPIS} propose a light transport framework using Gaussian processes to represent stochastic geometries.
 They realize Gaussian processes to obtain implicit surfaces on-the-fly and ensemble average over the light transport on these realizations.
-This unifies the representations of surfaces, volumes and even the in-betweens which shows the macro-scale uncertainty.
-However, because of the heavy computation of realizations, it requires a lot of time to render results in spite of their Renewal and Renewal+ model.
+This unifies the representations of surfaces, volumes and even the in-betweens which show the macro-scale uncertainty.
+However, because of the heavy computation of realizations, it requires a significant amount of time to render results in spite of their Renewal and Renewal+ models.
 Xu et al.~\shortcite{SCNoise} introduce sparse convolution noise to approximate Gaussian processes to reduce the computation of realizations.
 They also utilize next-event estimation to further reduce noise.
-Nevertheless, both of them require a large amount of realizations of Gaussian processes while ray marching, resulting in a low efficiency.
-And it is hard to implement for current rendering engines.
-Our macrofacet is a classic medium, so it is easily implemented in current rendering engines.
+Nevertheless, both of them require a large number of realizations of Gaussian processes while ray marching, resulting in low efficiency.
+Moreover, these methods are hard to implement in current rendering engines.
+Our macrofacet is a classic participating medium, so it has a high rendering efficiency and is easily implemented in current rendering engines.